Confederate War Memorial (Dallas): History

 The monument was designed by Frank Teich, who in 1896 was made an honorary member of Dallas Chapter, No. 6 of the United Daughters of the Confederacy (UDC).
 The cornerstone was dedicated by the UDC Dallas chapter on June 25, 1896.
 The dedication of the monument on April 29, 1897 was attended by thousands, with hundreds of Confederate veterans, including Colonel William Lyne Crawford and Texas governor Charles Allen Culberson.
 There were also Masons, Knights Templar, Free Thinkers and German Turners.
-The Galveston Daily noted that a black woman threw granite at a carriage on the way, but she was dismissed as "insane."
+The Galveston Daily noted that a black woman threw granite at a carriage on the way, but she was dismissed as "insane".

-The dedication of both the cornerstone and the monument itself took place during Katie Doswell Cabell's first of two terms (25 May 1896–17 Dec 1897 and 17 Oct 1921–19 Oct 1922) as president of the Texas Division of the UDC.
+The dedication of both the cornerstone and the monument itself took place during Katie Doswell Cabell's first of two terms (25 May 1896 – 17 December 1897 and 17 October 1921 – 19 October 1922) as president of the Texas Division of the UDC.
 Her position in that office at that time may account for the inclusion of the marble bas relief roundel portrait bust of her father, William Lewis Cabell, on the south side of the monument base.
 W.L.
 Cabell served three two-year terms as mayor of Dallas (1874–1876, 1877–1879 and 1883–1885).
 A Confederate veteran who attained the rank of brigadier-general, Cabell remained active in the United Confederate Veterans until his death in 1911.
 Cabell's grandson, Earle Cabell, was serving as mayor of Dallas when President John F. Kennedy was assassinated there on November 22, 1963.

-The monument was originally located in Sullivan Park (later returned to its original name of City Park; currently called Dallas Heritage Village at Old City Park) and was relocated to Pioneer Park in 1961 due to construction on R.L.
+The monument was originally located in Sullivan Park and was relocated to Pioneer Park in 1961 due to construction on R.L.
 Thornton Freeway.
 The monument was rededicated on April 29, 1962, with Earle Cabell scheduled to be in attendance.
 The Dallas chapter of the UDC initiated a restoration project in 1992, culminating in the monument's second rededication on October 12, 1997.
 Prior to its removal, it was believed to be the city's oldest public sculpture.